Powered By

 Skills & Gameplay

-- Challenging Shout is a buff that grants us an enormous amount of damage mitigation while active.
-Even though this isn't on our active skill bar, we can activate it with the Lac Rune.
+• Challenging Shout is a buff that grants us an enormous amount of damage mitigation while active but also Health with the Enhanced Challenging Shout node.
+Health increasing Overpower damage, this is an obvious choice.

-- War Cry is a buff that grants us Berserking and acts as a generic damage multiplier.
-Even though this isn't on our active skill bar, we can activate it frequently with the Ohm Rune.
+• War Cry is a buff that grants us Berserking and acts as a big generic damage multiplier.

 Skill Rotation